theimowski/master-thesis/docs/section-paradigms.md

 Majority of imperative programming languages that were developed till the 80s have procedural nature.
 This means that they focus on defining reusable procedures which invoke certain actions.
 Procedures are stateless, and as a result they cannot carry any kind of data with them.
-Object-oriented programming (OOP) was introduced in order to combine data with behavior inside an object, in order to relate object to its internal state and applicable operations.
+OOP was introduced in order to combine data with behavior inside an object, in order to relate object to its internal state and applicable operations.
 OOP follows imperative approach with regards to how the behavior inside an object (in form of methods or members) is implemented.
 Following are enlisted a few design principles that the paradigm outlines.